googlefonts/colr-gradients-spec/colr-gradients-spec.md

 ## Linear Gradients

-We propose definitions of linear gradients with two color line points P0 and P1 between which a gradient is interpolated.
+We propose definitions of linear gradients with two color line points P₀ and P₁ between which a gradient is interpolated.
+Both points have an implicit y coordinate of 0.
+This can be adjusted via transform.
+A third point P₂ is implicitly present at (0, 1).
+A line through P₀, P₂ is thus initially orthogonal to a line through P₀, P₁.
+All points are subject to transform (via `PaintTransformed`).
+A shear can therefore alter the angle of the gradient.

+If the dot-product (P₁ - P₀) .
+(P₂ - P₀) is zero (or near-zero for an implementation-defined definition) then gradient is ill-formed and nothing must be rendered.

+**TODO redraw figure 2**

 ![Defining points for linear gradients](images/linear_defining_points.png)